2.1 Children affected by gang activity and youth violence

 Protection and action to be taken

 Any agency or practitioner who has concerns that a child may be at risk of harm as a consequence of gang activity should contact children’s social care or the police for the area in which the child is currently located.
 The Referrals Procedure should be followed.
-The Common Assessment Framework (CAF) may be crucial in the early identification of children and young people who need additional support due to the risk of involvement in gang activity.
+The Common Assessment Framework (CAF) or an Early Help Assessment (EHA) may be crucial in the early identification of children and young people who need additional support due to the risk of involvement in gang activity.

 Support and interventions should be proportionate, rational and based on the child’s needs identified during the assessment.